orassayag/starter-kits-2023/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Please note: The project is not finished yet and has been prospered until further notification.

+client-nextjs-list-table-material-ui-yup-crud-custom-hooks -
+Built in April 2023.
+A boilerplate for both table and list with CRUD support, with material UI and yup and custom hooks.
+The client built in React, This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Please note: The project is not finished yet and has been prospered until further notification.

 javascript-server-node-rest-api-client-nextjs-list-table-material-ui-yup-crud - 2 projects:
 client - Same as client-nextjs-list-table-material-ui-yup-crud with adjustments for the server. server - Built in April 2023.
 A boilerplate for for server side, a node server to serve simple CRUD actions with simulating real database, dummy database provided by https://dummyjson.com/.